Script helpers

 True if the directory could be read and its contents have been printed to the standard output; False if the directory could not be read

 Attempts to create the provided directory.
 If the directory already exists, this method has no effect.
-If the directory does not exist and could not be created, this method will return False.
+If the directory does not exist and could not be created, this method will return None.
 Also, if an error has been detected, an error message will be output to standard error (unless quiet is set to True).

 An example when using in the context of script helpers is as follows: